 The inspiration for this Cinnamon Streusel Cheesecake came from a visit to a pub where they served something of the same name.
 My boyfriend adores anything cinnamon so it always catches my eye.
 I took him a piece home as I knew he would love it, and indeed he did.
 He kindly shared a bite with me and it was so yummy I knew I had to make a homemade version!
 I really upped the wow factor by adding cinnamon to the base as well as the streusel topping, plus a cinnamon icing drizzled over the top.
 I think this will be our dessert on Christmas Day!

-I covered the cheesecake generously with the streusel topping.
-For a final flourish I made some icing using 70g icing sugar, 1 tsp cinnamon and enough water to make it a thick consistency.
-I drizzled it all over the cheesecake, then dusted over some icing sugar.
+When it is cold, whip up double cream and spread it all over the top.
+For the streusel topping, mix together melted butter, heat treated plain flour, light brown soft sugar, cinnamon and a pinch of salt.
+Cover the cheesecake generously with the streusel topping.
+Make some icing using icing sugar, cinnamon and enough water to make it a thick consistency.
+Drizzle it all over the cheesecake, then dust over some icing sugar.

-The cheesecake was absolutely divine!
+The Cinnamon Streusel Cheesecake was absolutely divine!
 The cinnamon flavour was just right, the cheesecake was light and fluffy, and the streusel topping was crunchy.
-I served it at a dinner party and everyone had two slices – the perfect review!
+I served it at a dinner party and everyone had two slices - the perfect review!

 Cinnamon Streusel Cheesecake

 For the biscuit base

 - 200 g Digestive biscuits

 For the topping